How Many Years Does a Slate Roof Last?

 If your slate roof has been meticulously maintained, it is important for you to consider that it will be a long time until you need a new slate roof replacement.
 The best way to ascertain the current condition of your slate roof is to hire a professional roofing company to conduct a thorough roof inspection.

-If you need a recommendation for your slate roof in Knoxville and Chattanooga, TN, we are here to help.
+If you need a recommendation for your slate roof in Louisville and Chattanooga, TN, we are here to help.
 Please give our professional roofing company a call at 865-238-2628.